An interactive open online course on computational social scienceFind out more about the project and explore the course and its modules

 About the project

 With an increasingly turbulent society, the demand for social scientists who are capable of analysing behavioural dynamics using computational methods is rising.
 ACTiSS – Action for Computational Thinking in Social Sciences is an educational project aimed at fostering the development of computational thinking among social science students and young professionals.
-The University of Warsaw together with the University of Groningen, FutureLearn and the Alexander von Humboldt Institute for Internet and Society is developing a Massive Open Online Course (MOOC) Program that combines academics expertise and real-world examples in which computational models are used to analyse societal processes.
+The University of Warsaw together with the University of Groningen and the Alexander von Humboldt Institute for Internet and Society has developed a program of Massive Open Online Courses (MOOCs) that combines academics expertise and real-world examples in which computational models are used to analyse societal processes.

 We are creating this MOOC for learners of social sciences who often experience high levels of anxiety when it comes to mathematics, computers, formal modelling and have no knowledge of advanced algebra, mathematical analysis or programming.
 Throughout our years of experience in teaching computational methods to social science students in the University of Warsaw and Groningen, we developed a number of didactical approaches that help us to familiarize students with computational methods.
 And from our own experience, we can say: these methods are accessible, especially if approached from the story side rather than from the mathematical formula side.
 Now, in cooperation with Alexander von Humboldt Institute for Internet and Society and its expertise on current trends in online education and promoting new ideas, we are preparing materials that will be available for all those interested in learning or teaching computational models at introductory level.

 To see all ACTISS NetLogo models click here

 NetLogo is a multi-agent programmable modeling environment.
 It is used by many hundreds of thousands of students, teachers, and researchers worldwide.